 I already support the artists whom I listen to by buying their records, merch, and concert tickets.
 I believe it is unfair to pay more.
 Will I pay more taxes?

 The vast majority of people do not buy music anymore because streaming is by far the dominant platform used to consume music.
 Even if a person buys some music, anyone with an internet connection is also using streamed music.
 Each format of music is a merchandise product on its own.
 It would be like saying, “I bought the album, so I shouldn’t have to pay for the concert ticket, or visa versa.
 Just because you bought the CD, it doesn’t mean that you can listen to the streamed digital version without paying a fair price.

 Currently, most people listen to unlimited streamed music for only $9.99 per month.
 This monthly rate of $9.99 would only purchase ten 99 cent mp3s.
 Through streaming, artists only receive between $0.00069 and $0.019 cents per streamed listen.
 The devaluation of music is obviously so low and exploitive that original music creatives can no longer earn a sustainable living from their recordings, and find it nearly impossible to continue to create new high-quality recordings for their fans to enjoy.

-The 5% per month levy on all internet and mobile data plans that give consumers unlimited access to music will enable all professional musicians to earn a sustainable living wage so that they can continue to create high-quality music for you to enjoy.
+Proper funding will enable all professional musicians to earn a sustainable living wage so that they can continue to create high-quality music for you to enjoy.
 It will also provide live music subsidies to music venues so that they can afford to bring live music to your local stages.

 Who is the CMC?